Binding an ASP.Net Control to a Generic List

 lstCustomers.DataBind();

-In your C# code behind, when the form is submitted you can retrieve the account number of the selected item from the list by accessing its SelectedItem property.
+In your C# code, when the form is submitted, you can retrieve the account number of the selected item from the list by accessing its SelectedItem property.

-When binding complex data structures to ASP.Net controls, it is often helpful to access the full record, not just the value and description.
-In these instances, you can use the code below to get the full list item from a list box data source.
+When binding complex data structures to ASP.Net controls, accessing the full record, not just the value and description, are often helpful.
+You can use the code below to get the complete list item from a list box data source.

 C#